No passwords, No popups, No AI, No cost:

 • Some people call an extra step after phosphatizing (often a dip in dilute chromic acid) 'passivation' -- so your description of your 7 steps is not wrong: that final process step is indeed often called 'passivation'.

 However, those 7 steps are of very limited value for corrosion-proofing aluminum.
-The proper pretreatment of aluminum is chromate conversion coating, not iron phosphating.
-Your process will etch the aluminum and slightly improve its corrosion resistance, but is not a satisfactory final finish and is only a fair finish before paint or powder coating.
+The best conversion coating for aluminum is probably chromate conversion coating, not iron phosphating.
+Your process will etch the aluminum and slightly improve its corrosion resistance, but is certainly not a satisfactory final finish like chromating is, and it is only a mediocre finish before paint or powder coating.

 Luck & Regards,